pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/firstday.md

     * You **may** clarify ambiguities or vague points in class handouts or textbooks.
     * You **may** help others use the computer systems, networks, compilers, debuggers, profilers, code libraries and other system facilities.
     * You **may** discuss and provide general strategic advice about an assignment.
 Providing anything more detailed than a brief description or block diagram is not allowed.
 Providing any kind of code or pseudo-code is not allowed.
     * You **may** provide suggestions of potential bugs based on high-level symptoms.
-Code-based debugging assisstance is forbidden.
+Code-based debugging assistance is forbidden.

 : **Enforcement:** Assignments will be closely monitored for plagiarism.
 All infractions will be reported to the department chair.
 The penalty for cheating will be determined on a case-by-case basis, **but it will always be worse than having not turned in the assignment.**